 Please submit a formal cover letter—including an explanation of why your work is in alignment with SD’s community of spirit, and details about your vision for marketing your work—plus a brief bio.

-Once you submit, you should receive a confirmation email from the SD team within five days.
+Once you submit, you should receive a confirmation of receipt email from the SD team within a couple weeks.

 As writers, (who endure the wild roller-coaster ride of submitting ourselves), we understand the immense gesture that sharing your work entails.
 We respect and honor the gift you are offering here, and will attend to it mindfully, reading deep.